ooni/ooni.org/content/about/data-policy.md

 Currently, we publish all measurement data both through our [measurements interface](https://measurements.ooni.torproject.org/)and through an interactive visualization called [OONI Explorer](https://explorer.ooni.torproject.org/world/).

-For questions and comments on this Data Policy, please contact:
-**contact@openobservatory.org**.

 ### 2.5.
 Third-party services

 Our [Network Diagnostic Test (NDT)](https://ooni.torproject.org/nettest/ndt/) is designed to measure the speed and performance of networks by connecting to [M-Lab](https://www.measurementlab.net/) servers close to the user, and by collecting TCP/IP low level information that is useful to examining and characterizing the quality of the network path between the user and the M-Lab server.

-As NDT is a third-party performance test based on third-party servers, we cannot guarantee that your IP address will not be collected, processed, and published.
+As NDT is based on third-party servers, we cannot guarantee that your IP address will not be collected, processed, and published by third-parties.

-Please contact the OONI team with feedback or questions on this Data Policy at **contact@openobservatory.org**.
+For questions and comments on this Data Policy, please contact:
+**contact@openobservatory.org**.

 ```
 Key ID: